GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/managed-focus/index.md

 {% Aside 'note' %}
-You probably don't want to do this focus management when a user first arrives at your site
+You probably don't want to do this focus management when a user first arrives at your site.
 Only implement this for subsequent navigation, like when they click a link.
 {% endAside %}